-- Awarded the Arthritis Foundation’s Ease of UseSM Commendation for a design that’s ideal for people with arthritis or limited hand strength
+- Awarded the Arthritis Foundation’s Ease of UseSM Commendation for a design ideal for those with arthritis or limited hand strength

-- Easy Action™ spring-action design gently opens blades after each cut to help reduce hand fatigue
+- Easy Action™ spring gently opens blades after each cut to help reduce fatigue, while Softgrip® touchpoints enhance comfort & control

 - Full lifetime warranty